loociano/MPSM2NetworkPrinting/README.md

 # Cura network plugin for Monoprice Select Mini V2

-## Overview

 This plugin for [Cura](https://github.com/ultimaker/cura) enables network interoperability with Monoprice Select Mini V2 printers.

-This software is unofficial and not affiliated with Monoprice.
+_This software is unofficial and not affiliated with Monoprice.
+Use at your own risk._

 ## How to install